-Further, a comparative study of dynamics across the magnetic field and induced diamagnetism in plasma plume produced by materials like Carbon, Aluminium, Nickel, Copper and Tungsten has been performed.
+Further, a comparative study of dynamics across the magnetic field and induced diamagnetism in plasma plume produced by materials like carbon, aluminium, nickel and tungsten has been performed.
 It has been observed that the geometrical formation of the plasma plume in magnetic field is highly influenced by the target material properties.
 The above observation is correlated with time-varying magnetic field diffusion in expanding plasma plume.